Fundamentals For Everyone fundamentals introduction concepts

 What exactly is a skill?

 Here’s a simple analogy.
 Imagine hiring a new employee.
-They might be brilliant, but on their first day they don’t have access to any of your company’s systems.
-They can’t check email, access documents, or use internal tools.
-Skills are like giving that employee system access, where each one unlocks a new capability.
+They might be brilliant, but on their first day they don’t have a playbook for any of your company’s processes.
+Skills are like handing that employee a set of standard operating procedures, each one describing how to accomplish a specific task using the systems they have access to.

-Every skill, regardless of platform or implementation, has the same core components:
+Skills accomplish their work by calling tools, the individual functions and APIs an agent has access to.
+Every tool, regardless of platform or implementation, has the same core components:

 • A name, like “search_files” or “send_email”